Ownership

 Mutation

 Loon values are immutable by default.
-When you need to change something, you opt in explicitly with mut.
-This makes mutation visible and intentional.
+When you need to change one, you opt in by hand with mut, which makes every mutation visible and deliberate.

 LOON